xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pool-vlan-create pif-uuid=uuid_of_pif vlan=vlan_number network-uuid=uuid_of_network
 ```

-Create a VLAN on all hosts on a pool, by determining which interface (for example, `eth0`) the specified network is on (on each host) and creating and plugging a new PIF object one each host accordingly.
+Create a VLAN on all hosts on a pool, by determining which interface (for example, `eth0`) the specified network is on (on each host) and creating and plugging a new <abbr title="Physical Interface">PIF</abbr> object one each host accordingly.

 ### `vlan-destroy`